W-David-Porter/acim/src/text/5-healing-and-wholeness/ii-the-voice-for-god/index.md

 ¹¹What profits it a man if a man gain the whole world and lose a-man’s own soul?
 ¹²If you listen to the wrong voice you *have* lost sight of your soul.
 ¹³You cannot lose your soul, but you can not know your soul.
-¹⁴Your soul is therefore ‘lost’ to you until you choose right.
+¹⁴Your soul is therefore “lost’ to you until you choose right.
 :::

 ::: details Simplified